CodeFellows-Curve/curve-front-end/src/markdown/competencies/leadership/health-and-safety/0pt.md

 ---
 category: 'Leadership'
+categoryId: 'E'
 proficiency: 'Health and Safety'
-summary: 'Has discipline to manage self-care through diet, exercise, relaxation, and fulfilling activities while keeping one's self and others from harm.'
+summary: "Has discipline to manage self-care through diet, exercise, relaxation, and fulfilling activities while keeping one's self and others from harm."
 milestone: 0
 ---